The urogynecology specialists at Norton Women’s Care evaluate and treat women with pelvic floor disorders and related problems, including:

 Urogynecology is a subspecialty of obstetrics and gynecology.
-A urogynecologist is a physician who has completed 4 years of residency training in obstetrics and gynecology and then further completed a fellowship in urogynecology and pelvic reconstructive surgery.
+Our specially trained urogynecologists at Norton Women’s Care have completed four years of residency training in obstetrics and gynecology, followed by a fellowship in urogynecology and pelvic reconstructive surgery.

 Is incontinence a normal part of aging?

 While urinary or fecal incontinence becomes more common with advanced age, it is never a normal part of aging.
-If incontinence is negatively affecting your quality of life, you should consider speaking with a urogynecologist.
+If incontinence is negatively affecting your quality of life, you should consider speaking with one of our urogynecologists.

 Am I too old for surgery?

-The short answer is no. We will evaluate your overall health and the degree of your urogynecological problem and then help you decide if a non-surgical or surgical option is right for you.
-Because all we do is urogynecology, we have options that other practicioners may not have available.
+The short answer is no. We will evaluate your overall health and the degree of your urogynecologic problem and then help you decide if a non-surgical or surgical option is right for you.
+Because we specialize in urogynecology, we have options that other practitioners may not have available.

-What happens if I choose not to have treatment for my incontinence or for my prolapse?
+What if I choose not to have treatment for my incontinence or for my prolapse?